ElektraInitiative/PermaplanT/doc/decisions/database_structure.md

 Each of these entities can have their own properties.
 E.g., a variety under a specie can have different height than the specie that it belongs to.

-The challenge is to define the structure of the database in a way that the data can be easily queried and updated.
+The challenge is to define the structure of the database in a way that the data
+- can be easily queried and
+. updated without redundancy (e.g. setting attributes for a whole family).

 Another goal is to be able to define relations between entities, e.g., a plant of one variety doesn't want to be neighbor to plant of some other variety.